carolinarr/installing_R_packages/README.md

 > library("sf")
 ```

-Or from the "terminal" tab do:
+Or from the "terminal" tab in RStudio do:

 ```
 > module load gdal